theQRL/hyperion/docs/installing-hyperion.rst

     brew unlink solidity
     # eg. Install 0.4.8
-    brew install solidity.rb
+    brew install hyperion.rb

 Static Binaries
 ===============

-We maintain a repository containing static builds of past and current compiler versions for all supported platforms at `solc-bin`_.
+We maintain a repository containing static builds of past and current compiler versions for all supported platforms at `hypc-bin`_.
 This is also the location where you can find the nightly builds.

 The repository is not only a quick and easy way for end users to get binaries ready to be used out-of-the-box but it is also meant to be friendly to third-party tools: